SteveWinward/PowerBI/WriteUps/splunk.md

 // Add the JWT token to the Authorization header client.DefaultRequestHeaders.Add("Authorization", "Bearer " + token);

-var url = QueryHelpers.AddQueryString($"{splunkUrl}/services/search/jobs/export",
+// Append the query string to the base URL var url = QueryHelpers.AddQueryString($"{splunkUrl}/services/search/jobs/export",
     new Dictionary<string, string>()
     {